verilog-to-routing/vtr-verilog-to-routing/doc/src/parmys/index.rst

-.. _Parmys:
+.. _parmys:

 #####
 Parmys
 #####

-Parmys utilizes Yosys which is a framework for Verilog RTL synthesis and Parmys plugin as partial mapper.
+Parmys frontend utilizes Yosys which is a framework for Verilog RTL synthesis and Parmys-plugin as partial mapper.

 .. toctree::
    :glob: